Ontario shuts schools, indoor dining and gyms

 The reopening of schools has been delayed until at least Jan.
 17. Just last week, the government announced schools would open on Wednesday.

 Schools shut down for in class learning last April because of record cases driven by the delta variant.

-Hospitals have also been told to pause all non-urgent surgeries and procedures in order to preserve critical care.
+They had since resumed in class learning.

+Ford said they are expecting a “tsunami” of cases and noted just one percent of 100,000 new cases a day could overwhelm hospitals.

+Retail stores will be limited to 50% capacity and indoor social gatherings will be capped at five people.